Florida man charged with trying blow up Target stores to tank stock

 Barnett — a registered sex offender on probation for multiple felony kidnapping, sexual battery and grand theft counts — made the bombs at home and gave them to the individual, along with a bag of gloves, a mask and a license-plate cover, to complete the job, authorities alleged.

+"Barnett told the [confidential source] not to let the box bounce around or they would explode," according to the complaint.
+He reassured the source that they wouldn't kill anybody, it said, but they would "take your hand off."

-Instead, according to the complaint, the individual went to authorities on Monday, turned over the devices and agreed to work as a confidential source — thwarting the plan.
+According to the complaint, the individual went to authorities on Monday and turned over the devices — thwarting the plan.

 An explosives expert determined that the homemade explosives — 1½-inch shells stuffed with explosive powder, to be triggered by a battery — "were capable of causing property damage, serious injury, or death to nearby persons upon detonation," the complaint said.